 Producer: Gerald R. Molen

 Composer: John Williams

-Cast: Tom Cruise, Colin Farrell, Max von Sydow, Neal McDonough, Samantha Morton, Tim Blake Nelson
+Cast: Frank Grillo, Tom Cruise, Colin Farrell, Max von Sydow, Neal McDonough, Samantha Morton, Tim Blake Nelson

 Running Time: 2 hours and 24 minutes